FedericoAguirre/darts/README.md

 - Show unit testing and integration testing usage.
 - Compilation and deployment in Rust.

-## Rust instalation
+## Rust installation

-You can install Rustin Linux or Windows, using the instructions in the next [link](https://www.rust-lang.org/tools/install).
+You can install Rust in Linux or Windows, using the instructions in the next [link](https://www.rust-lang.org/tools/install).

 It is recommended to install **rustup** program to automatically update Rust.